kubernetes/enhancements/keps/sig-api-machinery/4222-cbor-serializer/README.md

 1. AllowCBOR: If disabled, clients configured to accept "application/cbor" will instead accept "application/json" with the same preference.
 Clients configured to write "application/cbor" will instead write "application/json".
+Patch requests with type "application/apply-patch+cbor" will instead use type "application/apply-patch+yaml".
 1. PreferCBOR: If enabled _and_ AllowCBOR is enabled, The default request content-type (if not explicitly configured) becomes "application/cbor" and the dynamic client's request content-type becomes "application/cbor".